eeeps/scalables/README.md

 	// fuzzyFactor!
 	// A number between 0-1 that determines how we want to deal with device-pixel-ratios above 1
 	// lower = more quality, higher = faster loads
-	// 0 = images will always render as crisply as the device will allow (effective image of resolution of 2x @ 2x, 3x @ 3x, etc.)
+	// 0 = images will always render as crisply as the device will allow (effective image resolution of 2x @ 2x, 3x @ 3x, etc.)
-	// 1 = screw device pixels, I only care about css-px (effective image of resolution of 1x @ 2x, 1x @ 3x, etc.)
+	// 1 = screw device pixels, I only care about css-px (effective image resolution of 1x @ 2x, 1x @ 3x, etc.)
-	// 0.5 = eric's pick (effective image of resolution of 1.414x @ 2x, 2x @ 4x, 4x @16x...)
+	// 0.5 = eric's pick (effective image resolution of 1.414x @ 2x, 2x @ 4x, 4x @16x...)
 	// note! that these are *worst-case resolutions* - once an image is stretched such that its pixel-density falls below this threshold, we load a bigger one

-## why, thanks
+## thanks

-This arose as an attempt to give form to some of the thoughts I found myself spitting [here](http://lists.whatwg.org/htdig.cgi/whatwg-whatwg.org/2012-November/037772.html), [here](http://lists.w3.org/Archives/Public/public-respimg/2012Nov/0001.html), and [here](http://24ways.org/2012/responsive-images-what-we-thought-we-needed/).
-Huge thanks to Paul Robert Lloyd in particular for a helpful email exchange & for a strong, well-articulated point of view, which I found myself embracing and pushing back on in equal measure.
-Also thanks to Mr. Lloyd (and Josh Emerson!) for the [actual code](https://github.com/paulrobertlloyd/data-imgsrc) that this grew out of.
+Particular thanks are due to Paul Robert Lloyd Lloyd and Josh Emerson for the [actual code](https://github.com/paulrobertlloyd/data-imgsrc) that this grew out of.